radondb/website/content/en/docs/mysql/v2.2.0/installation/on_kubernetes.md

 radondb/mysql-operator          0.1.0           v2.1.x                          Open Source，High Availability Cluster，based on MySQL
 ```

-## Step 2: Deploy Operator.
+### Step 2 Deploy the operator.

-Set the release name to `demo` and creates a [Deployment](https://kubernetes.io/zh/docs/concepts/workloads/controllers/deployment/) named `demo-mysql-operator`.
+Set the release name to `demo` and create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) `demo-mysql-operator`.

 ```shell
 $ helm install demo radondb/mysql-operator
 ```

-> This step also creates the  [CRD](https://kubernetes.io/zh/docs/concepts/extend-kubernetes/api-extension/custom-resources/) required by the cluster.
+> This step also creates the [custom resource](https://kubernetes.io/zh/docs/concepts/extend-kubernetes/api-extension/custom-resources/) required by the cluster.

-## Step 3: Deploy a RadonDB MySQL Cluster.
+### Step 3 Deploy a RadonDB MySQL cluster.

-Create an instance of the `mysqlclusters.mysql.radondb.com` CRD and thereby create a RadonDB MySQL 	cluster with default parameters as follows.
+Create an instance of the custom resource `mysqlclusters.mysql.radondb.com` and thereby create a RadonDB MySQL cluster with default parameters as follows.

 ```shell
 $ kubectl apply -f https://github.com/radondb/radondb-mysql-kubernetes/releases/latest/download/mysql_v1alpha1_mysqlcluster.yaml
 ```
-> To set cluster parameters, see [Parameter Configuration](https://github.com/radondb/radondb-mysql-kubernetes/blob/main/docs/zh-cn/config_para.md).
+> To set cluster parameters, see [Parameter Configuration](../config_para).

-# Verification
+## Verification

-## Verifying RadonDB MySQL Operator
+### Verify RadonDB MySQL Operator

 Check the `demo` Deployment and its monitoring service.
 The deployment is successful if the following information is displayed.